sg893052/sonic-buildimage/manageability/config-setup.md

 22. Verify that when ConfigDB downgrade migration fails, the switch boots with a default configuration when ZTP is disabled or switch performs ZTP discovery if ZTP is enabled

 23. Verify that the ConfigDB downgrade migration is restricted by the minimum version specified in the ConfigDB map file

+24. Verify all scenarios mentioned in the [section  2.2.4.7 ConfigDB Migration Examples](#2247-configdb-migration-examples)